wassname/svg2cube/readme.md

-svg2cube
+# svg2cube

 Generate isometric game sprites.
-Inputs an svg panel and it's folded into a cube and rendered from any angle.
+Input an svg panel and it's folded into a cube and rendered from any angle.
 [Example hosted here](https://wassname.github.io/svg2cube/).

 # Quickstart